nikhilsri8052-a11y/chess-academy-app/README.md

 ﻿# ♟️ Chess Web Application

 A modern **web-based Chess application** built using **Flask**, **HTML/CSS**, **Firebase** and **JavaScript**, designed to be clean, responsive, and easy to extend.
 This project focuses on separating game logic from UI, making it ideal for learning, customization, and deployment.
+**Experience the website:** https://sschessclass.onrender.com/ (changes and suggestions appriciated and welcomed.)
 ---

 ## ✨ Features